vdbergh/vtjson/README.md

 ### Annotated

-- The way to make more general vtjson schemes work along Python type hints is to use `typing.Annotated`.
+- More general vtjson schemas can work along Python type hints by using `typing.Annotated`.
 The most naive way to do this is via

   ```python
   Annotated[type_hint, vtjson_schema, skip_first]